 A new-and-improved iPad Mini has long been rumored launch this year.
 Famously reliable supply chain analyst Ming-Chi Kuo last year noted an updated iPad Mini was planned for first half of 2021, then in May said its release was now planned for the second half of the year.

-Like many other companies,and , Apple has been challenged by the worldwide shortage of chips and other key computing parts.
+Like many other companies, notably Sony and Microsoft, Apple has been challenged by the worldwide shortage of chips and other key computing parts.
 If Kuo's report was accurate and Apple did have to delay the iPad Mini from the first to the second half of the year, supply shortages are potentially why.

 Apple's entire suite of iPad products has been one of the winning products of the COVID-19 era.
 Despite the fact that more people are working from home and the iPad is designed to be a computer on the go, sales of the iPad were up more than 70%.

 The most recent iPad refresh came with the Pro line, which in May got a beautiful new display, an M1 processor and 5G support.